elias1991xNataly/3erchallenge/README.md

-# Exercise 2 of React challenges
+# Exercise 3 of React challenges

-Changing the background color of the html through the use of useContext and theme.